Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Luxury (US$160 and up)

-• Cordis – This 5-star property provides direct access to Mongkok MTR Station and Langham Place Mall and allows the use of the outdoor heated pool, the fitness studios, and the space center, which offers over 60 unique treatments.
+• Cordis – This 5-star property provides direct access to Mongkok MTR Station and Langham Place Mall, and offers access to the outdoor heated pool, fitness studios, and the space center, which offers over 60 unique treatments.
 All rooms have luxurious marble bathrooms with a bathtub and a rain shower.

-• Royal Plaza Hotel – This amazing 5-star hotel is one of the best sellers in Hong Kong, and it’s super close to countless street food options, as well as shops and cafes.
+• Royal Plaza Hotel – This amazing 5-star hotel is one of the best sellers in Hong Kong, and it’s super close to countless street food options, shops, and cafes.
 The rooms are spacious and super clean, and there’s also a health club and a large outdoor pool.

 Mid-range (from US$90 to US$160)